 Besides that, however, Cyprus is an incredibly popular destination to visit and there are numerous air connections from across Europe and beyond to the island.
 Both big-name and budget airlines fly to Cyprus and serve both of its airports.
 The country’s largest airport is located in the eastern city of Larnaca and the other high-traffic airport is located in the western part of the island outside the city of Paphos.

 When comparing Cyprus and Malta and the ease of actually getting around is called into question, Cyprus will likely fall short solely because its public transit system isn’t as well-developed.
 This means that getting around Cyprus as a tourist is incredibly inconvenient if you don’t rent a car.

-If you do decide to visit Cyprus and want to hire a car while there, we recommend browsing RentalCars.com to find the best deal on a car.
-It aggregates all of the best prices across all available companies ensuring you pay the lowest price.
+If you do decide to visit Cyprus and want to hire a car while there, we recommend browsing RentalCars.com to find a deal on a car.
+It aggregates great prices across many available companies ensuring you pay a low price.

 We also like taking out a third-party excess insurance policy with iCarHireInsurance in order to get some peace of mind should anything happen to your car and to avoid the high fees if you purchase directly through the rental company.

 All in all, if you don’t mind or would prefer to have your own car and drive around your holiday destination, then Cyprus is a good option for you.
 If you would rather not drive, then Malta may be a better choice for you.